alkmei/discord-issues/DESIGN.md

 ```

 Guilds and Users are tables to facilitate future additions to their tables (e.g. guilds have specific channels that the bot can post in).
+Default statuses are: Open, Closed.